iTwin/3d-tiles-samples/cesium-viewer-sample/README.md

 In a .env file in the root directory:

 - `VITE_CLIENT_ID` - Client ID needed to sign in with Bentley IMS (required)
-- `VITE_IMS_PREFIX` - Bentley IMS authority prefix (should be "dev-", "qa-", or "") (optional, default is "", meaning iModels in the production environment)
+- `VITE_IMS_PREFIX` - Bentley IMS authority prefix (should be "qa-", or "") (optional, default is "", meaning iModels in the production environment)
 - `VITE_IMODEL_ID` - iModel ID of the iModel to view (required)